raspberrypilearning/tweeting-babbage/worksheet.md

 1. Change the `capture()` line to save to `image4.jpg` this time, then run the code.

 1. Press the button when the preview appears, and it should tweet the picture from the camera.

-    Now let's fix the hard-coded filename of `image4.jpg` and use something more dynamic.
-It would be better to timestamp the filename so it will never get written over.
-And we should store it in a folder inside our project.

-1. In the terminal window, create a new folder inside `twitter-babbage` called `photos` with `mkdir photos`.

-1. Import the `datetime` function with `from datetime import datetime`.

-1. Save the timestamp as a variable before taking the picture and pass this in to the path string:

-    ```python
-    timestamp = datetime.now().isoformat()
-    photo_path = '/home/pi/tweeting-babbage/photos/%s' % timestamp
-    camera.capture(photo_path)
-    ```

-1. Also change the `update_status_with_media()` call with this new photo path:

-    ```python
-    with open(photo_path, 'rb') as photo:
-        twitter.update_status_with_media(status=message, media=photo)
-    ```

-1. Run the code again and it should save the image in the `tweeting-babbage/photos` folder and tweet it as usual.